 Questions for the Clinician

 A good way to partner in treatment and provide emotional support is to go to appointments periodically with the person who has depression or bipolar disorder.
+Your loved one may also need your help finding a new provider or beginning treatment for the very firs time.
 You can keep track of the clinician’s recommendations, discuss changes in symptoms, and review the treatment plan.
 The following are questions that you can ask the clinician.

 Before you see the clinician